 But, does it really live up to the hype?

-Just because it’s FDA approved, doesn’t mean it’s effective too.
+Just because it’s FDA registered (NOT approved, as several visitors mention in the comments section), doesn’t mean it’s effective too.

 Well, the product is relatively new and so user reviews are scarce, however the immense benefits of HGH associated and claimed have made it quite popular.